All robots

 Not publicly priced

-Figure publishes no price for Figure 03, and there is no consumer sales channel; the platform is deployed through pilot programs, with interested parties directed to contact Figure.
-No price figure is carried on this record.[5]
+Figure publishes no price for Figure 03, and there is no consumer sales channel; the platform is deployed through pilot programs.
+No price figure is carried on this record.

 Specifications